Skip to Content

 I love this reflection of an historic building in Martinborough in the window of a homeware store.

-This photo I took when I was volunteering in Nepal.
+The photo below I took when I was volunteering in Nepal.
 A previous group of volunteers had built this fresh water cistern at a school where I built a bamboo fence!
+By standing close to the cistern I was able to declutter this pic and make it about the girls.

 Children in Nepal